Smart meter: Communication Protocols

 ANSI C12.18 is an ANSI Standard that describes a protocol used for two-way communications with a meter, mostly used in North American markets.
 The C12.18 Standard is written specifically for meter communications via an ANSI Type 2 Optical Port, and specifies lower-level protocol details.
 ANSI C12.19 specifies the data tables that are used.
 ANSI C12.21 is an extension of C12.18 written for modem instead of optical communications, so it is better suited to automatic meter reading.
 ANSI C12.22 is the communication protocol for remote communications.

-IEC 61107 is a communication protocol for smart meters published by the IEC that is widely used for utility meters in the European Union.
-It is superseded by IEC 62056, but remains in wide use because it is simple and well-accepted.
-It sends ASCII data using a serial port.
-The physical media are either modulated light, sent with an LED and received with a photodiode, or a pair of wires, usually modulated by EIA-485.
-The protocol is half-duplex.
-IEC 61107 is related to, and sometimes wrongly confused with, the FLAG protocol.
-Ferranti and Landis+Gyr were early proponents of an interface standard that eventually became a sub-set of IEC1107.